BY KENNETH NYANGANI

 De Pretto said the company should be given a chance to address issues affecting the community.

-“I want to live a positive and lasting legacy so that one day, when the Zimbabwe Consolidated Diamond Company finishes mining, people here will say ‘I love this company (ZCDC)’,” he
+“I want to live a positive and lasting legacy so that one day, when the Zimbabwe Consolidated Diamond Company finishes mining, people here will say ‘I love this company (ZCDC)’,” he said.

 “I want you to name your first born and last born ZCDC, because you will remember me after the company has finished mining.
 You must give us a chance and hopefully, results will start coming, because as you are aware, it is very easy to speak than to take action.
 I believe there is a lot of work that needs to be done.”